 - When expiration arrives, the stock price is below the strike price.
 That means the option owner will exercise his rights to sell 100 shares of stock at the strike price, and you are obligated to buy those shares.
 The transaction is made automatically, just as when you are assigned an exercise notice on the call you sold when writing covered calls.

 When selling the put option, you were willing to buy stock at the strike.
 If and when you are assigned an exercise notice, you may no longer want to own the stock.
-But look at it this way: If you had bought stock at its market price earlier (when you sold the put option instead), you would have paid a higher price, and you would not have collected the cash premium.
-So you may not be thrilled, (and can always sell the stock), but you are substantially better off than if you had bought stock instead of selling the put option.
+But look at it this way: If you had bought a stock at its market price earlier (when you sold the put option instead), you would have paid a higher price, and you would not have collected the cash premium.

 Instead of selling unprotected (naked) options, the trader can sell one put and buy another.
 The put purchased acts as an insurance policy, limiting loss.
 It also reduces profit potential, but I urge you to believe that limiting losses is the key to your future success and that accepting smaller profits is a reasonable price to pay for being certain that you never incur a loss that is too large to handle.
 We all want to be positive thinkers, but winning traders know that the main objective is to prevent a monetary disaster.
 Loss limits accomplish that.